leo-project/notes/leofs/clients/java/Quick Start LeoFS Access Using Java-Client.md

 ```

 ###Delete an object
 A simple way to delete object from LeoFS by providing bucket and object name - key.
-Multiple object delete method currently not supported but you can perfrom similar operation via using iterator.
-For more detail information you can refer this [page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#deleteObject(java.lang.String, java.lang.String)).
+The multiple object delete method currently not supported but you can perfrom similar operation via using iterator.
+For more detail information you can refer [this page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#deleteObject(java.lang.String, java.lang.String)).

 ```java
    // DELETE an object from the LeoFS